Photo Copyright Affect Autism

 - Burying objects under rice in a bowl

 - Playing with a bowl of objects in the sink filling it up and pouring the water out

 - Burying suction cup characters on the bathtub wall with soap bubbles and watching the bubbles glide downward

 It might just be his version of knitting or doing a puzzle… doing an activity to get your thoughts in order… to be regulated… to be calm… This is where he gets order: from this experiment that seems a little bit repetitive.Virginia Spielmann

 Virginia says that she heard me say that these activities “don’t feel functional“.
 Instead, she hears me describing a little scientist exploring his world, using experiments, looking for outcomes and recording his data.
-He’s exploring the properties of objects, thinking about something liquid changing when the solid can has liquid coming out, exploring volume which is pre-numeracy skills, learning about visual-spatial relationships which not only feeds into pre-academics, but also feeds into his motor planning ability–all possibilities that the environment affords you in movement, play, and responding to things as he makes a plan.
+He’s exploring the properties of objects, thinking about how a liquid changes when the solid can has liquid coming out, exploring volume which is a pre-numeracy skill, learning about visual-spatial relationships which not only feeds into pre-academics, but also feeds into his motor planning ability–all possibilities that the environment affords you in movement, play, and responding to things as he makes a plan.

 - Is it communication?